Abstraction Health

 MorningEveningWith food

-Clinical trials consistently administered berberine with meals (typically 2–3 divided doses daily) to align with postprandial glucose and lipid spikes; taking it with food also helps reduce gastrointestinal side effects such as nausea and cramping.
+Clinical trials consistently administered berberine with meals, typically split across 2–3 doses throughout the day to align with postprandial glucose and lipid spikes.
+Taking it with food also appears to reduce gastrointestinal side effects.

 Dose ranges used in studies